stammler/simframe/paper/joss/paper.md

 `Simframe` is a Python framework to facilitate scientific simulations.
 The scope of the software is to provide a framework which can hold data fields, which can be used to integrate differential equations, and which can read and write data files.

 Conceptually, upon initialization `Simframe` is an empty frame that can be filled with `Field`s containing data. `Field`s are derived from `numpy.ndarray`s [@Harris:2020], but with extended functionality.
 The user can then specify differential equations to those data fields and can set up an integrator which is integrating those fields according the given differential equations.
-Therefore, `Simframe` can only work with data, that can be stored in a `NumPy` array.
+Therefore, `Simframe` can only work with data, that can be stored in `NumPy` arrays.

 Data fields that should not be integrated themselves, but are still required for the model, can have an update function assigned to them, according to which they will be updated once per integration step.